 The specificities of Sentinel-HR

 At first sight, there is nothing really new in the foreseen specifications of Sentinel-HR: it would provide a metric spatial resolution (between 1m and 2m), acquired in the classical spectral bands (red, green, blue, near infra-red).
 VHR commercial constellations provide better spatial resolutions, while Sentinel2 and its next generation provide a much richer spectral content.
 If Sentinel-HR aims at achieving similar geometric quality as VHR sensors and similar radiometric quality as Sentinel2, its originality lies not in its specifications, but in its acquisition plan: all emerged lands, acquired every 20 to 30 days, with constant (and close to Nadir) viewing angles.
-Those angles would allow to avoid geometric deregistration of above-ground objects and radiometric directional effects of non-lamberian surfaces, known to impair applications based on change detection for instance.
+We do not think such an acquisition paln could be done with commercial imagery.
+Nadir observation angles would allow to avoid geometric deregistration of above-ground objects and radiometric directional effects of non-lambertian surfaces, known to impair applications based on change detection for instance.
 Data would also be organized by tiles, similar to what is done for Sentinel2, so as to facilitate the building of spatial temporal cubes of data, with a free access policy and wide distribution.
 There is no doubt that Sentinel-HR would be a very welcome addition to Sentinel2 NG and VHR missions.

 To complete change detection capabilities of Sentinel-HR, Digital Surface Model (DSM) acquisition capabilities are also considered.
 For some applications, such as monitoring the full set of glaciers in the world, DSM temporal series with an intra-annual revisit could be very useful.
 In order to assess the interest for such time series in this phas 0 study, we will rely on Venµs mission, which has a redundant row of detectors in the focal plane allowing to estimate a DSM for each acquisition, as presented by Amandine Rolland in this blog post.